anhbanlinhle/velocity-exchange/README.md

 ## Technologies

-This project is built with:
+This project was built with:

 - [Node.js](https://nodejs.org/)
 - [Express](https://expressjs.com/)